 If your loved one has become incapacitated, you should determine if they have a power of attorney in place naming a healthcare proxy and an agent who can make decisions for them.
 If powers of attorney have been created determining who will be in charge of overseeing the incapacitated person’s affairs, then there will be no need for guardianship proceedings.

 How can a Tucson Guardianship And Conservatorship Lawyer Help?

-Kinghorn Heritage Law Group, PLC provides assistance in making an incapacity plan so guardianship or conservatorship won’t be needed in the event an incapacitating illness or injury occurs.
+Kinghorn Law provides assistance in making an incapacity plan so guardianship or conservatorship won’t be needed in the event an incapacitating illness or injury occurs.
 We also provide assistance during guardianship and conservatorship proceedings and we help those who have been named as guardians to fulfill their legal obligations in full.
 Give us a call at (520) 529-4000 or contact us online to speak with a Tucson guardianship and conservatorship lawyer to find out more about the services we provide and the ways we can help your family.